Stephanie Kay Nutrition

 • Natto

-In addition to foods, both prebiotics and probiotics can be found in supplement form.
+In addition to food, both prebiotics and probiotics can be found in supplement form.
 Probiotics supplements can be found in pill or powder form at major grocery stores, health food stores, and pharmacies.
-Although they are readily available, not all brands and formats are created equal so it is important you do your research or speak to a health professional to determine what type of bacteria will work best for you.
-Prebiotics can also be found in supplement form, however, prebiotic fiber is much more readily available in food than probiotic bacteria through a conventional diet.
+Prebiotics can also be found in supplement form; however, prebiotic fiber is much more readily available in food than probiotic bacteria through a conventional diet.

 The Bottom Line